 The importance of choosing the right VPN service for such a sensitive activity can’t be overstated.
 This isn’t like unlocking a Netflix stream or even breaking copyright law.
 Your freedom is at stake!

-- Pros: massive server list, lots of features
+- Pros: massive server list, super-fast, secure & private

 - VPNpro rating: 9.5

 With Surfshark, you can practice THC-induced astral projection without the fear of German Shepherds.
 This is a massive VPN network, also strong in the security department – not to mention fast, fast, fast!

 Surfshark is based in the British Virgin Islands, a location your local cops have never even heard of.
 Besides, it has a strict no-logs policy and the latest tunneling protocol in WireGuard.